The Angel, Islington: 17th–18th century

 By 1630, the inn was owned by William Riplingham, officer of the Great Wardrobe.
 Riplingham built an extension of the courtyard ranges on the site of the Angel Inn around 1638, for which he was fined due to breaking building regulations.
 These ranges survived up to the early 19th century.
 By 1677, the Angel was owned by James Compton, 3rd Earl of Northampton, and occupied by Edward Fawcett, who ran the inn until his death in 1696.
-The premises accommodated livestock traders destined for Smithfield Market as well as long-distance travellers.
+The premises accommodated livestock traders (drovers) destined for Smithfield Market, as well as long-distance travellers.

 In the early 18th century, the Angel was the largest coaching house in a row of several along Islington High Street.
-Robert Bartholomew took over ownership of the inn in 1744 and was succeeded by his son, Christopher around 1766, who continued to run it until the end of the century.
+Robert Bartholomew took over ownership of the inn in 1744 and was succeeded by his son, Christopher, around 1766, who continued to run it until the end of the century.
 The inn was the subject of William Hogarth's 1747 drawing, The Stage-Coach, Or The Country Inn Yard, which depicted busy coaching inn trade and traffic.
 In his book The Inns and Taverns of Old London published in 1909, Henry C. Shelley said "The Angel dates back to before 1665...
 In the seventeenth century and later, as old pictures testify, the inn presented the usual features of a large old country hostelry."

 The building of the New Road in 1756 bisected the Angel Inn site and the stable buildings were cut off on the southern side.
 The inn was on the northern side, on the corner of what is now the junction of Islington High Street and Pentonville Road, while the stables were now on what is St John Street, adjacent to the New Inn, which had been established in 1744.
 The Angel benefited from the extra traffic brought by the New Road, and in addition to accommodation provided a number of assembly rooms for public meetings.
 The author and political activist Thomas Paine is believed to have begun writing Rights of Man at the Angel in 1790, and there is a monument on Islington High Street commemorating this.